barinovos/react-demo/README.md

 with/without Redux and how different middleware works with Redux (Thunk, Saga, no middleware) approaching `localStorage`, API calls, and no DB at all

+## Saga-in-Depth extras

+- Undo action
+- No blocking loader
+- Calls concurrency
+- Search with throttling
+- Tags for Todos
+- Routing (with Todo details)
+- Sync tasks with API with Stop option
+- Channels

 ## Branches

 `master` - Simple Redux in-browser app, no storage ("good" example, but not so much)